chkern/tweet-annotation-sensitivity/README.md

 4. Data used in this paper
     + 05_data
-      + full train and text data
+      + full train and test data
-      + split train and text data for each version (A-E)
+      + split train and test data for each version (A-E)
       + train_dev_split for model training

 ## Software